Back

 As a resident student, you’ll quickly come to appreciate all of the reasons that residence hall living enhances your college experience.
 Resident students access outstanding leadership opportunities, live in proximity to each other, their professors, and the plethora of campus resources available to support your success at Ursuline.
 Socially, the Ursuline atmosphere is empowering and engaging.
 You’ll be right in the middle of all the excitement!

 Additionally, your housing contract, roommate survey, and more from the Residence Life and Housing Office will be sent to you after your housing status has been assessed.
 This review happens closer to when you'll begin classes, typically May, and you will be notified of housing availability via email.
-In order to begin the housing process, you must submit your deposit before the Priority Housing Deadline of June 1, 2022.
-Housing assignments will be announced in July 2022.
+In order to begin the housing process, you must submit your deposit before the Priority Housing Deadline of June 1.
+Housing assignments will be announced well before the start of the fall semester.
 To check your official housing preference (resident or commuter), log into your Admitted Student Portal

 For more information about living on campus, visit ursuline.edu/student-life.